Echo Chamber: RL Post-training Amplifies Behaviors Learned in Pretraining: RL on Models Pretrained from Scratch with Different Mixtures

 \section{RL on Models Pretrained from Scratch with Different Mixtures}

 In this section, we present a summary of our results after applying reinforcement learning fine-tuning using problems from GSM8K on our models which were pretrained from scratch.
 With the exception of a few results in Section~\ref{subsec:qualitative_analysis}, we always include FineMath3+ and Algebraic-Stack in our pretraining mixtures, and vary quantities of TinyGSM, OpenMathInstruct1, and OpenMathInstruct2.
 Furthermore, unless otherwise specified, figures in this section correspond to our runs with PPO on models with 150M parameters; we conduct further analysis on models with 1B parameters in Section~\ref{subsec:1b} and Appendix~\ref{app:additional_figures_1b}, and comparisons with other RL algorithms and Expert Iteration are provided in Section~\ref{subsec:other_rl_algs} and Appendix~\ref{app:grpo_reinforce}.
+Finally, we provide a brief theoretical justification of our results in Section~\ref{subsec:theory}.